ledlaux/pikoPD/docs/manual.md

 - To send messages to the device use [s osc @hv_param]

 To test OSC use the PD patch `oscNetsendReceive.pd` in /tools.

+# WEB Config Tool

+Select your board model (Raspberry Pico, Pico W, Zero or Pico 2).
+Upload your .pd patch to see available parameters or load board.json configuration file.
+Click a pin on the board and add a component, or drag a parameter tag directly onto a pin.
+Export the board.json and place it in the pikoPD folder.

 # Useful Links